HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 The more times $a$ is selected, the greater the denominator, and smaller the UCB.

-Conversely, if $t$ increases without $a$ being selected, the UCB increases. $ln(t)$ is unbounded, so all actions will eventualy be selected, but those selected frequently or with low estimates will be selected with decreasing frequency over time.
+Conversely, if $t$ increases without $a$ being selected, the UCB increases. $ln(t)$ is unbounded, so all actions will eventually be selected, but those selected frequently or with low estimates will be selected with decreasing frequency over time.

 ![wk1-UCB-formula-examples.png](wk1-UCB-formula-examples.png)